djangocon/2023.djangocon.eu/_drafts/2019-03-25-announcing-djangocon-us-2019.md

 category: General
 date: 2019-03-25 06:00:00
 layout: post
+published: false
 image: /static/img/blog/announcing-2019.png
 title: "Ready, Set, Here We Go Again!"
 published: false
 ---
 Hello, everyone!
 We are very excited to announce that the website for DjangoCon US 2019 is [live](https://2019.djangocon.us).
 Many thanks to [YupGup](http://yupgup.com/) for the website.
 It looks amazing!

 This year the conference will be September 22-27.

 - September 22: Tutorials (Additional fee)
 - September 23-25: Talks